 The primary purpose of Colorado State College of Education is to prepare teachers and administrators for many kinds of educational positions.
+Four programs are offered-an undergraduate program and three graduate programs.
 The administration and faculty expect each student to maintain a high standard of scholarship and professional development, and to be thoroughly prepared at the time of his graduation.